 Safeguards risks are limited and are primarily associated with the installation of new meteorological equipment mounted on masts, or in the case of the Doppler radar units on small tower structures (also supplied will be work stations, computers, wiring, etc), and refurbishment of existing buildings alongside the new or rehabilitated weather stations.
 Modification and extension of existing buildings associated with offices and weather station facilities is possible.

 A very limited area is required for each weather station – some 50-100m2 at sites of semi-natural habitat such as airfields or government research institutes.
 The stations will in many cases be sited at or close to existing stations, some of which have fallen into disuse.
-In each of the countries it is anticipated that one Doppler Radar unit will be installed in each country in addition to the weather monitoring facilities, and these will be mounted on a base or tower (up to some 8 metres in height).
+In each of the countries it is anticipated that one Doppler Radar unit will be installed in addition to the weather monitoring facilities, and these will be mounted on a base or tower (up to some 8 metres in height).
 There will also be in selected locations a number of wave-monitoring buoys.

 The project is classified as a Category B in the AFD system.
 In its Environment and Social Policy AFD classifies risks as High (A), Substantial (B+), Moderate (B) and Low (C).
 The project is classified as B because of the facility construction works included under Component 2.
 The small scale of facilities construction works for the project is such that its potential impact is likely to be limited.
 The new physical infrastructure element at any one location will be very modest in size (at maximum the size of a tennis court) and dispersed in siting so cumulative issues are not a relevant consideration.